emrichmp/myBPI/dev_planning.md

 ### Header
 [X] - Vianai Logo on top left
-[X] - Contact Us logo on top right - https://www.vian.ai/contact-us/ [] - css styling for link and hover
+[X] - Contact Us logo on top right - https://www.vian.ai/contact-us/ [X] - css styling for link and hover
-[] - css styling to have logo in the right spot
+[X] - css styling to have logo in the right spot

 ### Form
 [] - Inputs